 Martín’s leadership on the Pendergast School Board has turned the West Valley school district into one of the most dynamic districts in the state of AZ.
 He lead the nationwide search and hiring of the current superintendent, Dr. Lily DeBlieux, whose leadership has reformed Pendergast into a high performing district with a focus on quality education, diversity and responsible management of limited taxpayer dollars.

-Under Martín’s leadership Pendergast has developed a series of educational academies, including the only Dual Language program in the West Valley and the Science Technology Engineering Arts and Mathematics (STEAM) academy.
+Under Martín’s award winning leadership on the board, Pendergast has developed a series of educational academies, including the only Dual Language program in the West Valley and the Science Technology Engineering Arts and Mathematics (STEAM) academy.

 The Pendergast District provides high level education while also providing quality wrap-around services to the entire community through our partnerships with First Things First and the Maricopa Integrated Health Services in the Family Health Center.